What's New in PowerShell Core 6.0

 POWERSHELL_TELEMETRY_OPTOUT environment variable with one of the following values:

-Deleting this file or creating the variable bypasses all telemetry even before the first run of PowerShell.
+Creating the variable bypasses all telemetry even before the first run of PowerShell.

 We also plan on exposing this telemetry data and the insights we glean from the telemetry in the community dashboard.